Paradox-Evil-EXE/MSFS-IL-62N/README.md

 ## 📦 Licensing

-This project is currently in a **pre-license phase**.
-All content is intended for educational and non-commercial use only.
-If you are the original creator of any legacy assets used here, please reach out via GitHub or Discord to confirm licensing or request removal.
+Custom Freeware Derivative License (Attribution, Non-Commercial): This project is a **non-commercial, community-led modification** of the original IL-62 aircraft package created by **Project Tupolev** for FS2004/FSX

 ---